-Although he did complete his guitar studies, his mind was always set on composing rather than performing.
-He finished a BMus in composition from Reykjavik Collage of Music in 2001 where he studied with Thorkell Sigurbjörnsson and Úlfar Ingi Haraldsson.
-He then moved to Denmark to study with Niels Rosing-Schow, Bent Sørensen and Hans Abrahamsen at the Royal Danish Academy of Music in Copenhagen.
-He finished a Masters degree from there in 2005 before finishing a second Masters degree in electronic and computer music from the Sonology Institute in The Hague, The Netherlands, in 2007.
-He moved back to Denmark in 2007 with his long term girlfriend and now wife, baroque cellist and Viola da Gamba player Hanna Loftsdóttir.
-They have two daughters, born in 2008 and 2013.
+Despite completing his guitar studies, Guðmundsson’s heart was always set on composing.
+He earned a BMus in composition from the Reykjavík College of Music in 2001, where he studied with Þorkell Sigurbjörnsson and Úlfar Ingi Haraldsson.
+He then moved to Denmark to study with Niels Rosing-Schow, Bent Sørensen, and Hans Abrahamsen at the Royal Danish Academy of Music in Copenhagen, completing his master’s degree in 2005.
+He then pursued a second master’s degree in electronic and computer music from the Sonology Institute in The Hague, Netherlands, graduating in 2007.

 Guðmundsson’s music ranges from solo works to orchestral pieces, but he is best known for his choral music, which is widely performed around the world and has become part of the standard repertoire of many Icelandic choirs.
 In recent years, he has increasingly focused on larger works, including concertos, orchestral works, operas, and oratorios.